AgungDanuWijaya/INVDFT/README.md

 After all preparations have been completed, we can begin the optimization process.
 The steps of the optimization process are as follows:

 - Run the inversi.java file in the Interface package.
-- Run the cluster.java file in the Interface package.
+- Run the inversi_cluster_solid.java file in the Interface package.
 - Run the script SELECT * FROM Quantum.error on the MySQL server to see errors on every iteration.
 - Run the read_param.java file in the Interface package to read the output of parameter optimization